-We maintain our cash, cash equivalents and restricted cash in multiple financial institutions.
-Balances in the United States, which account for approximately 56% and 84% of total cash balances as of September 30, 2023 and 2022, respectively, are primarily invested in financial institutions insured by the FDIC as well as a money market account.
-The remainder of our cash is maintained with financial institutions with reputable credit in China, Singapore, the United Kingdom and Malaysia.
+We maintain our cash and cash equivalents in multiple financial institutions.
+Balances in the United States, which account for approximately 66% and 56% of total cash balances as of September 30, 2024 and 2023, respectively, are primarily invested in financial institutions insured by the FDIC as well as a money market account.
+The remainder of our cash is maintained with financial institutions with reputable credit in China, Singapore, the UK and Malaysia.
 We maintain cash in bank accounts in amounts which at times may exceed federally insured limits.
+At September 30, 2024 and 2023, account balances exceeded insured limits by approximately \$5.7 million and \$6.0 million, respectively.
 We have not experienced any losses on such accounts.